centminmod/centminmod-abuseipdb-reporter/readme.md

 # CSF Firewall + AbuseIPDB Integration

+This `abuseipdb-reporter.py` python script allows you to utilise CSF Firewall to automatically detects harmful online activity and reports it to a [AbuseIPDB security database](https://www.abuseipdb.com).
+It helps make the internet safer by sharing information about suspicious IP addresses with other network administrators.
+It's customizable, user-friendly, and provides helpful feedback for easier use and troubleshooting.

 Tailored for Centmin Mod LEMP stack based servers that install CSF Firewall by default with a specific focus on data privacy and prevention of sensitive data leaked to public AbuseIPDB database reports.
 Though technically should work with any servers that use CSF Firewall.
 For a more detailed summary of the `abuseipdb-reporter.py` Python script and what it does, read the [Credits](#credits).

 Based on CSF Firewall and AbuseIPDB integration guide at https://www.abuseipdb.com/csf.
 However, that guides provided Perl, Shell and Python scripts will all leak some private sensitive data about your servers in their default state for some situations i.e. if you enable [CSF Cluster mode](#csf-cluster-mode), your CSF Cluster members' real IP addresses are leaked.
 The `abuseipdb-reporter.py` python script I created and outlined below will privacy mask all sensitive info like usernames, Linux users, CSF Cluster mode members' real IP addresses and also detect and mask any registered server public IP addresses.

+## Guide

 This guide will show you how to set up CSF Firewall so that attempted intrusions against your system are automatically blocked by CSF's Login Failure Daemon (lfd) logged actions.
 It is also possible to use CSF Firewall to pre-emptively block bad IP addresses using [CSF Firewall's blocklist feature and AbuseIPDB's collated blocklist database](#setup).